best sales training providers philippines rainmakers

 • Let prospective clients schedule a meeting with you to discuss their needs.
 From there, you can offer the best solution.

 • If you’re starting a business, you can create packages with different solutions that suit various clients.
 For example, if you’re in the B2B space, you can have packages suited for startups, established businesses, or enterprises.
 This way, you can capture a more significant market share with your offers and not just piggybank on one market segment (unless you’re into niching down your services early on).
+For those aiming to enhance their ability to identify and address customer challenges effectively, enrolling in a digital marketing course can provide valuable insights into modern tools and strategies.

 3. Consultative Selling